Coder4916/Think-In-Space/README.md

 UX research was carried out through discussion with:

-* Elwyn Davies
+- Elwyn Davies
-* Previous clients
+- Previous clients
-* Friends and family
+- Friends and family
-* Work colleagues
+- Work colleagues

 ### **User Stories**

-#### * **First Time User Goal**
+#### **First Time User Goals**

-&nbsp;&nbsp;&nbsp;&nbsp;i.
-As a first-time user, I want to be able to find the information I'm looking for quickly and easily and be able to navigate the website with ease.\
+1. As a first-time user, I want to be able to find the information I'm looking for quickly and easily and be able to navigate the website with ease.
-&nbsp;&nbsp;&nbsp;&nbsp;ii.
-As a first-time user, I want to learn about the owner and find out about their previous qualifications/experience.\
+2. As a first-time user, I want to learn about the owner and find out about their previous qualifications/experience.
-&nbsp;&nbsp;&nbsp;&nbsp;iii.
-As a first-time user, I want to know what type of coaching services the owner/website offers.\
+3. As a first-time user, I want to know what type of coaching services the owner/website offers.
-&nbsp;&nbsp;&nbsp;&nbsp;iv.
-As a first-time user, I want to be able to locate the owners social media links to see their followings and find any potential reviews etc.\
+4. As a first-time user, I want to be able to locate the owners social media links to see their followings and find any potential reviews etc.
-&nbsp;&nbsp;&nbsp;&nbsp;v.
-As a first-time user, I want to have the option to contact the owner further if required.\
+5. As a first-time user, I want to have the option to contact the owner further if required.
-&nbsp;&nbsp;&nbsp;&nbsp;vi.
-As a first-time user, I want access to business owner operating times.
+6. As a first-time user, I want access to business owner operating times.

-#### * **Returning User Goal**
+#### **Returning User Goals**

-&nbsp;&nbsp;&nbsp;&nbsp; i.
-As a returning user, I want to know if   there's a FAQs page for any questions I may have.
+1. As a returning user, I want to know if   there's a FAQs page for any questions I may have.
-&nbsp;&nbsp;&nbsp;&nbsp;ii.
-As a returning user, I want access to different ways of contacting the user further if required.
+2. As a returning user, I want access to different ways of contacting the user further if required.
-&nbsp;&nbsp;&nbsp;&nbsp;iii.
-As a returning user, I want access to owner operating hours to book further coaching.
+3. As a returning user, I want access to owner operating hours to book further coaching.
-&nbsp;&nbsp;&nbsp;&nbsp;iv.
-As a returning user I want to easily access further information as required.
+4. As a returning user I want to easily access further information as required.

-#### * **Frequent User Goal**
+#### **Frequent User Goal**

-&nbsp;&nbsp;&nbsp;&nbsp;i.
-As a frequent user, I want to know if there will be chance to give feedback on the website.
+1. As a frequent user, I want to know if there will be chance to give feedback on the website.
-&nbsp;&nbsp;&nbsp;&nbsp;ii.
-As a frequent user, I want access to owner operating hours.
+2. As a frequent user, I want access to owner operating hours.
-&nbsp;&nbsp;&nbsp;&nbsp;iii.
-As a frequent user I want to access information easily.
+3. As a frequent user I want to access information easily.
-&nbsp;&nbsp;&nbsp;&nbsp;iv.
-As a frequent user I want to be able to contact the owner easily.
+4. As a frequent user I want to be able to contact the owner easily.

 ### **Research**

-* Interviews with website owner
+- Interviews with website owner

 Numerous discussions with the website owner to understand their wants and needs from the website.
 Discussed strategy, functionality, theme and 'feeling'.
 As part of this, obtained photographs and soundbites to aid with the website design.
 Owner shared existing logo in order to guide the theme across the pages.

-* Competitor research
+- Competitor research

 Researched other coaching websites avaialable online.
 This aided me to understand what is feasible, what looks good in this sector and how other coaches present themselves.
 This reasearch led me to suggest the owner drop the initially suggested 'Unconventional Coach' name, as there are many other more 'unconventional' methods in comparison to his offering.
 The research led me to conclude that in this case, 'unconventional' wasn't appropriate and wouldn't add value.

-* Sector Research
+- Sector Research

 I researched articles and sites that focused on life coaching, which helped to guide me on the best approaches, taglines and language for the sector.